cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Working on Sort Order, in preparation for Playlist Order.
+The database is not saving list by order, but instead is in song.id order.
 * ***THIS SHOULD NOT HAPPEN !!!*** &nbsp; 🤬 The exact same layout, same dimensions, everything.
 5 labels.
   * **Stable:** 5 labels inside a 2x3 grid, Each in it's very own cell, with very precise buffers around the edges, it's stable.
   * **Crashes** on resize: the very same 5 labels in one very large cell, and place them Upper Center, Middle Left, Middle Right, Bottom Left, Bottom Right